Skip to main content

 Impact Analysis (IA)

-On 4 February 2021, the Australian Energy Market Commission (AEMC) published a draft determination and rule titled National Electricity Amendment (Implementing a general power system risk review) Rule 2021.
+On 29 April 2021, the Australian Energy Market Commission (AEMC) released the draft rule determination and rule titled National Electricity Amendment (efficient management of system strength on the power system) Rule 2021.

 Aust Gov